 Our development programs represent the potential to improve the well-being of people whose lives are currently limited by rare disease.

-- BCX7353 and additional 2nd generation oral inhibitors of plasma kallikrein for hereditary angioedema (HAE)
+- BCX7353, an oral inhibitor of plasma kallikrein for prevention and treatment of hereditary angioedema (HAE)

 - BCX4430 (galidesivir), a broad-spectrum antiviral for hemorrhagic fevers

 BioCryst’s discovery team is also designing drug candidates against additional undisclosed rare disease targets.